r4c3/rusenti/README.md

 # Skru
 Skru is an open-source and web-based alternative to Usenti, a bitmap editor for paletted images last edited in 2007 (👴🏻) and only compiled for Windows (🤮).
 This repository is specific to the Skru frontend.
 For the backend, see [Skrudriver](https://github.com/skrusenti/skrudriver).

+This project is still under development and has no releases.
+Track progress in the [roadmap](https://github.com/orgs/skrusenti/projects/1).

 ## User-facing Features
 - Quick Figma-like UI to edit sprites, bitmaps, and palettes.
 - Support for GBA Mode 3 and 4 bitmaps and Mode 0 sprites and tiles.